The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Strong answer: The vendor shows a live Stripe payment status on the contact or deal record, updated automatically.
 If they say “that requires a third-party connector,” ask what it costs.

-Last quarter, your AI forecasting predicted X for one of your customers.
+Last quarter, your AI forecasting predicted a number for one of your customers.
 What was the actual close number?
 How far off was it?

 Why it matters: Every CRM vendor now markets AI forecasting.
 This question forces them to show real accuracy data instead of a marketing slide about “machine learning.”